MPH Public Health (Web-based Learning)

 |D. Transferable skills and personal qualities||D1 Demonstrate the ability to be a reflective and self-directed learner, to accomplish written academic work|

-The critical review will adopt a systematic approach to identify relevant literature, and critique the quality and relevance of this to help inform the original knowledge gap.
+The critical review will adopt a suitable, transparent approach to identify relevant literature and critique the quality and relevance of this to help inform the original knowledge gap.
 This usually pays particular attention to the context/setting within which the original research question was based.
 Examples of how this might be actioned include focusing on a particular intervention; on the epidemiology; or on a geographical/locality context of a public health issue/problem.

 Teaching and learning methods

-Students will be expected to become self-directed learners, and take responsibility for their studies in relation to the dissertation.
+Students will be expected to become self-directed learners, and take responsibility for their studies in relation to the critical review.
 The supervisor will guide and support their learning development, and be able to signpost students to resources and literature as particular questions/topics arise.

 - Analytical skills